 When these kinds of structures are being constructed, the need for temporary cranes arises, as they are really a great help in speeding up the building process.

-So this week’s subject points to the primary purpose of cranes and as well as the obstruction lights used for them.
+So the topic points to the main purpose of the cranes and also the safety lights that are used.

-We will briefly discuss the need of obstruction lights for cranes and as well as the specific type of obstruction lights used for them.
+We will briefly discuss the need for crane safety lights and also the specific type of lights that are used for them.

 - 3 Tower crane aviation lights